valfirst/jbehave-junit-runner/README.markdown

 Without Maven
 ---------------------
-If you cannot or do not want to use Maven, just compile the classes and package them into a JAR file.
-Add that to your classpath.
+If you cannot or do not want to use Maven, just add the library to your classpath.

 Also make sure you add the dependencies of this library to the classpath as well.
 They can be